Q. What causes hearing loss?

 Recreational activities that may be risk factors include target shooting and hunting, snowmobile riding, woodworking and other hobbies, playing in a band, attending rock concerts, and listening with headphones too loudly.
 Harmful noises at home may also come from lawnmowers, leaf blowers, and shop tools.

-When a person is exposed to loud noise over a long period of time, their symptoms will often increase gradually.
-Over time, sounds may become distorted or muffled, and it may be difficult to understand speech.
+When a person is exposed to loud noise, decreased hearing can occur within a single incident as well as repeated exposure over a long period of time.
+Sounds may become distorted or muffled, and it may be difficult to understand speech.
 People with noise-induced hearing loss may not even be aware of the loss, but it can be detected with a hearing test.

 Excessive noise exposure can also cause tinnitus, a condition which causes you to hear a ringing or other sound when no external sound is present.